 Local Chapter Responsibilities

-Local chapters may determine their own policies and procedures that are consistent with those of the NCA.
+Local chapters may determine their own policies and procedures that comport with those of NCA.

 Local officers are responsible for the following items, among others: